International Students

 4. Academic Appeal (cf. College Catalogue)

-A student wishing to appeal a grade decision (e.g., exam, assignment, music jury, audition decision, etc.) may do so according to the following procedure:
+A student wishing to appeal a grade decision (e.g., exam, assignment, audition decision, etc.) may do so according to the following procedure:

 1. The appeal and the reasons for it must be submitted in writing to the Vice-President of Academics within one month of the issue of the grade.

-2. The Dean will investigate the appeal with the respective instructor and in writing will either confirm the original grade decision or report a modified grade.
+2. The Vice-President of Academics will investigate the appeal with the respective instructor and in writing will either confirm the original grade decision or report a modified grade.

 3. Should the Vice-President of Academics confirm the current grade decision and the student still wish to appeal the same, a written appeal may be submitted to the Academic Standards Review Committee.
-This Committee will consist of the Vice-President of Academics, the President of the college, the Vice-President of Student Services, and the Student Council President (or designated substitute).
+This Committee will consist of the Vice-President of Academics, the President of the college, the Director of Enrolment Services, and the Vice-President of Student Services.
 The Committee will fully investigate the complaint and make its decision.
 In all cases the decision of the Committee will be final and binding on both parties.

 Note: If the appeal is against any member of the Academic Standards Review Committee, then that member will step aside and be replaced for the duration of the investigation.